etd530/Hysplit_R_interface/README.md

 <a name="running"/>

 ## How to run the program
-The main arguments required to run a set of trajectories are `--from`, which specifies the starting date(s); `--to`, which specifies the ending date(s) and `--by_hour`, `--by_day`, `--by_month` and `--by_year`, which specifies the intervals of time separating the first and last date(s) of the set.
+The main arguments required to run a set of trajectories are `--from`, which specifies the starting date(s); `--to`, which specifies the ending date(s) and `--byhour`, `--byday`, `--bymonth` and `--byyear`, which specifies the intervals of time separating the first and last date(s) of the set.
 The latter four arguments take integers, e.g. `--by_hour 1` indicates to run one trajectory per hour between the starting and ending date(s) and times(s). `--from` and `--to` take dates and hours in the format
 `YYYY-MM-DD-hh-mm`, i.e. the year, month, day, hour and minute (in 24-hour format).
 In addition, the argument `--duration` indicates how long each trajectory calculation should last, and whether it should go forwards or backwards in time, e.g. `--duartion -24` indicates that each trajectory is computed up to 24 hours before its starting time.

 A series of examples are provided below.
 Example 1 goes over the different types of output obtained form the program while the others focus on different combinations of days, months, etc. that can be done.

+*Note: it is also possible to run a single trajectory by simply specifying the same dates and times in --from and --to.*

 ### Example 1: Running a sequence of trajectories separated by a single unit of time
 One possible use of this program is to run a set of trajectory calculations from one point in time to another, separated regularly by a single "unit of time".
-For example, one may wish to run trajectories at October 22nd 2013 at 06:00h, October 22nd 2013 at 07:00h, etc., until October 25th 2013 at 06:00h, 24 hours backwards, starting at altitudes of 500, 1000 and 2000m AGL from coordinates (5.745974, -53.934047):
+For example, one may wish to run trajectories at October 22nd 2013 at 06:00h, October 22nd 2013 at 07:00h, etc., until October 25th 2013 at 06:00h, 24 hours backwards, starting at altitudes of 500, 1000 and 2000m AGL from coordinates (5.745974, -53.934047).
+In such case, the arguments `--from` and ``--to` simply indicate the starting and ending times, and `--byhour 1` indicates that we want one trajectory per hour between those two time points:

 ```
 ./Hysplit_wind_analysis_dev.R --from 2013-10-22-06-00 --to 2013-10-25-06-00 --lat 5.745974 --lon -53.934047 --altitude 500,1000,2000 --duration -24 --byhour 1